Since the Club is a Member-owned institution, voting is at the core of its democratic processes.

 What happens if I register and do not vote?

-A Voting Member can only be expelled by a vote of the membership, whereas a non-Voting Member may be expelled by a vote of the Board of Governors.
-Members who wish to serve as a committee chair are required to be a Voting Member in good standing or the spouse of a Voting Member.
+Failure to vote will result in the loss of Voting Member status and you will be unable to reapply for 13 months following the missed vote.
+It will also result in a two-year ineligibility to run in the Board of Governors election, as a candidate must have Voting Member status for at least one year immediately prior to assuming office.
+It should also be noted that a Voting Member can only be expelled by a vote of the membership, whereas a Member without Voting Member status may be expelled by a vote of the Board of Governors.
+In addition, any Member wishing to serve as a standing committee chair must be a Voting Member in good standing or the spouse of a Voting Member.